The Contemptible Citizen Kane

 For me he’s just a hoax.
 It’s empty.
 It’s not interesting.
 It’s dead.
 Citizen Kane, which I have a copy of — is all the critics’ darling, always at the top of every poll taken, but I think it’s a total bore.
 Above all, the performances are worthless.
 The amount of respect that movie’s got is absolutely unbelievable.

-It beggars belief that it gets "100" on Metacritic, and an almost perfect score on Rotten Tomatoes, especially when you have someone like Bergman criticizing it.
+It beggars belief that it gets "100" on Metacritic, and an almost perfect score on Rotten Tomatoes, especially when you have someone like Bergman criticizing it, among others.
 But we'll just ignore those reviews.
 They said Bergman was "jealous."
 Then what are we then to call those who unthinkingly praise an undeserving movie, without an original thought of their own?
 Zombies?
 Ghouls?

 But why all this false praise and slavering nonsense over something so indefensible?
 Why pick that particular movie and not some other claptrap?
 It's because they take very seriously the adage, "If you can make people believe absurdities, you can make them commit atrocities."
 The list of deceptions pulled on the public, well, it's endless, and their hard work has borne obvious fruit, with the public transformed into brainwashed, gullible patsies.
 Kane is hypnotism.
 It would almost be a lark, a goof, a whimsical test to see how far they can push things, if they didn't take their mission to control and manipulate the population so seriously.